xuqiyong666/erb_safe_ext/README.md

 ## About Sinatra
-work fine with sinatra(current version is 1.4.4). but you should know that sinatra use [tilt](http://rubygems.org/gems/tilt) to render template. and Sinatra also got Runtime Dependencies with `tilt >= 1.3.4, ~> 1.3`, that will do something make this gem lose effectiveness when you got `erubis` in your environment.
+work fine with sinatra(current version is 1.4.4).

+but you should know that sinatra use [tilt](http://rubygems.org/gems/tilt) to render template.

+and sinatra also got Runtime Dependencies with `tilt >= 1.3.4, ~> 1.3`, that will do something make this gem lose effectiveness when you got `erubis` in your environment.

 So don't do following things:

 1. `require 'erubis'`

 2. add gems that dependent on erubis, such as `better_errors` (you may find out all dependences in file `Gemfile.lock`)

 yeah.happy coding:)